mixpanel/sheets/README.md

 ## 💬 motivation

-google sheets are databases. mixpanel is a database. it should be easy to make these things interoperable.
+google sheets are databases. mixpanel is a database. it should be easy to make these things interoperable. now it is!

 that's it for now. have fun!